antarctica/nerc-arctic-office-projects-api/README.md

 Once running, add the appropriate configuration to the [BAS API Load Balancer](https://gitlab.data.bas.ac.uk/WSF/api-load-balancer).

+Configure the relevant variables in the GitLab [Continuous Deployment](#continuous-deployment) configuration to enable the application Docker image to be deployed automatically.

+See the [Usage](#usage) section for instructions on how to configure and use the deployed application instance.

 ##### Staging - Heroku sensitive config vars

 Config vars should be set [manually](https://dashboard.heroku.com/apps/bas-arctic-projects-api-stage/settings) for